pahjbo/PDL-S/ReadMe.md

 PDL/S - a DSL for parameter description
 =======================================

-PDL/S is an alternative serialization of the official IVOA Parameter Description Language.
+PDL/S is an alternative serialization of the official [IVOA Parameter Description Language](http://www.ivoa.net/documents/PDL/).
 The aims of the serialization are

- - have something easier than XML (the official serialization) to edit
+ - have something easier than XML (the official serialization) to edit by hand
  - focused editors via Eclipse Xtend